rlopezkaufma/episodic_rl/README.md

 * TDControl: time difference control algorithm, currently Sarsa, QLearning and ExpectedSarsa (along with their double version, to mitigate maximization bias) are implemented
-* ActionValue: action-value function that an agen can use to implement its behavior policy and which can be trained using TDControl
+* ActionValue: action-value function that an agent can use to implement its behavior policy and which can be trained using TDControl
 * Agent: agent interacting with the GridWorld environment and following the behavior policy defined by ActionValue